stanley-gu/standardsCh/chapter.md

 plague software development.
 In addition to providing support for multiple languages there is also the facility to automatically generate web services from any SBW module.

-#### Messaging Protocols

-At the heart of SBW is the messaging protocol used to exchange information between the different modules.
-For efficiency reasons, messages that are exchanged between modules are simple sequences of binary data.
-For each programming language there is a language binding library which takes care of much, if not all, of the housekeeping necessary to operate through SBW, including connection and transmission of data.
-In addition, issues such as little and big-endian byte ordering need not concern the developer as this is taken care of automatically by the binding libraries.
-Each binding also provides the necessary message packing and unpacking logic and exposes functionality in the form of an easy-to-use API.

-Since SBW message passing is based on TCP/IP sockets it is straight forward to run SBW across the internet or more significantly across computational nodes on a supercomputer cluster.

 ### VCell